sbdzdz/data-science-cheatsheet/README.md

-# data-science-cheatsheet
+# Data science cheatsheet

-Common patterns I use, mostly for data visualisation.
+Things I had to Google every time.
+An unordered collection of recipes for data processing and visualisation in Python and R. Feel free to copy and paste.